 • What elements of nature inspire you the most?

 • What would you like to learn more about through art?

 By thinking through and working on these prompts, your journal can become a creative and reflective space that allows you to express yourself freely.
-With these tips and prompts, you’ll be able to draw inspiration from various sources, making your visual journal more interesting and creative.
+With these tips and prompts, you can draw inspiration from various sources, making your visual journal more exciting and creative.
 Always strive to create the best art journal you can create.

 Where To Find Prompts For Art Journaling

 One of the best places to find prompts for art journaling is Pinterest.
 There are thousands of pins dedicated to art journaling prompts, so you’re sure to find something that inspires you.
 Search for “art journaling prompts” and start browsing.